wizebin/react-native-digest-fetch/readme.md

     getDigestHeaderValue(serverHeaders['www-authenticate'], { url, method, headers, username, password });

-## Web usage or node usage
+## Web usage

-This library is untested on web or non-react-native node, but should work just fine.
+This library has been tested on react-native and vanilla node, but has not been tested on a front-end node project.